M3-org/m3tv/README.md

 ## `emotes`

-Emotes are an optional extension to pets, that platforms can choose to support.
+Emotes are an optional extension to pets that platforms can choose to support.

 Each platform may execute emotes differently, eg on a timer or when interacting with the pet.

 Each emote includes:

-1. (required) The name of the emote for use in UI
+1. (required) The `name` of the emote for use in UI
-1. (required) The name of the `animation` to play.
-The animation should not loop.
+1. (required) The `animation` to play.
+The animation is played just once.
 1. (optional) The URL of an `audio` clip to play.
 This must be a fully qualified URL to an `.mp3` file.

 ## Usage

 Each platform can have their own requirements for how interoperable objects are spawned into their virtual worlds.

-Some options for this are:
+Some examples:

 1. Allowing users to simply drag and drop a `.json` file directly into the world
 1. Allowing users to paste a link to a `.json` file hosted somewhere online
 1. Allowing users to click an upload button and select a `.json` file
-1. Allowing users to see and use NFTs that contain a reference to the json file within its metadata
+1. Allowing users to see and use NFTs that contain a reference to a spec in their metadata

 ## Behavior